Fermionic transport in a homogeneous Hubbard model: Out-of-equilibrium dynamics with ultracold atoms: Supplementary Information

 \subsection{Doublon dissolution time}

+Both for the qualitative and quantitative analysis of our results, we assume the relaxation of the system to local equilibrium.
+For very strong attractive or repulsive interactions $|U|\gg J$, however, doubly occupied sites (doublons) only decay very slowly~\cite{Winkler:RBP,Rosch:Metastable,eth:doublondecay} as the missing or excess energy of order $U$ cannot easily be transferred to other particles.

+An important question is whether the rate with which the diffusive core melts is determined by the decay time of \textit{individual} doublons or whether the latter is fast compared to the former.
 The number of atoms on doubly occupied lattice sites is measured by converting all doublons into molecules.
 This is achieved by first increasing the lattice depth to $20\,E_r$ in $200\,\mu\text{s}$, followed by a magnetic field ramp ($5\,\text{G/ms}$) over the Feshbach resonance~\cite{schneider:MI}.
 The resulting doublon numbers are fitted by a simple exponential decay.
+The resulting doublon dissolution times (Fig.\ \ref{fig:DD}) are about an order of magnitude larger than the decay time of excess doublons measured recently in a half filled situation~\cite{eth:doublondecay} in 3D at comparable interactions.
+Furthermore, they match very well the typical timescales for melting of the diffusive core of the cloud observed within our numerical simulations.
+We therefore conclude that for the parameters used in our experiment the doubly occupied sites remain in local equilibrium in the diffusive regime.